digitalocean/k8s-adoption-journey/docs/01-getting-started/setup-github-repository.md

 In this section you will build and push the docker images required by the next sections.
 The sample application used throughout this adoption journey is the [Online Boutique](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) application.

-1. From the command linem, change directory to the `microservices-demo` folder (if not there already):
+1. From the command line, change directory to the `microservices-demo` folder (if not there already):

     ```shell
     cd microservices-demo